John Mills (businessman): Labour Party

-Mills is a supporter and major donor to the Labour Party.
+Mills was a supporter and major donor to the Labour Party.
 He served as a councillor for the party in the London Borough of Camden for most of the period between 1971 and 2006.
 During his tenure on Camden council, he held a number of political appointments, including Deputy Chairman of the London Docklands Corporation, Chair of the Housing Committee at the Association of Metropolitan Authorities and the London Boroughs Association, and Chair of both the Housing and Finance Committees of the London Borough of Camden.

 Mills contested Chipping Barnet at both general elections in February and October 1974, but was defeated both times by the Conservative former Chancellor of the Exchequer, Reginald Maudling.
 He was also a Labour candidate in the 1979 European Parliamentary election.

 In 2013, Mills donated £1,650,000 to the Labour Party in JML shares, making him the party's biggest financial donor.

 European Union and Brexit

 A life-long Eurosceptic, Mills has been the Secretary of the Labour Euro-Safeguards Campaign since 1975.
 Mills has served on the board of various Eurosceptic lobby groups.
 In the lead up to the 2016 referendum on the UK's membership of the European Union, Mills was Chair of The People's Pledge, Co-Chairman of Business for Britain and Chair of Labour for a Referendum.
-He is the Vice Chair of the Economic Research Council and founder of Labour Future.
+He was the Vice Chair of the Economic Research Council and founder of Labour Future.

 During the referendum, he served as the Chair and then Vice Chair of Vote Leave, the official designated campaign group for Britain to exit the European Union.
 In April 2016, Mills left Vote Leave to run Labour Leave which campaigned among left of centre voters for Brexit.

 In July 2018, he resigned from Labour Leave, Labour Future, The Pound Campaign, Business for Brexit, and Labour for Britain, to comply with Ofcom requirements and to avoid any conflict of interest through also running a TV shopping channel.